Key facts: Maine

 Maine gives you 6 years to file a personal injury lawsuit under 14 M.R.S. § 752.

-See the full Maine statute of limitations →This page is informational and does not constitute legal advice.
+Car accident settlements by state →This page is informational and does not constitute legal advice.
 Some categories (medical negligence, governmental defendants) follow different rules.
 Confirm the controlling rule with a licensed Maine attorney before relying on it.